One App, Every Touchpoint — How FGCU Uses Guidebook to Power the Full Student Journey Jun 9th

 2. Document Everything: Create detailed run-of-show documents.
 Your future self will thank you.

 3. Communicate Constantly: Over-communication beats confusion.
-Keep all stakeholders in the loop.
+Keep all team members in the loop.

 4. Build Vendor Relationships: Treat vendors as partners.
 Good relationships lead to better service and pricing.